kosude/thallium/README.md

 Thallium source compilation is split into **modules**, based on the graphics APIs you need support for.
 Each module can be manually enabled or disabled with CMake flags, just like above.
 These flags are named `THALLIUM_BUILD_MODULE_<API>`.
 For example, the Vulkan module can be compiled using the `-DTHALLIUM_BUILD_MODULE_VULKAN=ON` build flag (this requires the Vulkan SDK to be installed).

+### WSI flags

+Window system integration (WSI) is available depending on the target platform:

+ - On Apple systems, `THALLIUM_WSI_COCOA` is available and enabled by default.
+ - On other \*nix systems, `THALLIUM_WSI_XCB` and `THALLIUM_WSI_XLIB` are both available and enabled by default. *Wayland is not yet supported.*

+## Information for contributing

+Document **all** new public functions or types with [Doxygen](https://www.doxygen.nl/)-style formatting.
+Also see the [Breathe documentation](https://breathe.readthedocs.io/en/latest/index.html) to find out how to include your code's documentation in the HTML output.